×

 b.
 OCI (Overseas Citizen of India) CARD

-Foreigners of Indian origin (except Pakistan and Bangladesh) whose present nationality is such that their country of nationality allows dual citizenship in some form or other, are eligible to apply under OCI scheme, if he/she possesses evidence of self or parents or grandparents:
+Foreigners of Indian origin (excluding citizens of Pakistan and Bangladesh) whose present nationality is such that allows dual citizenship in some form or other, are eligible to apply under OCI scheme, if he/she possesses evidence of their self, parents or grandparents:

 Being eligible to become a citizen of India at the time of commencement of Indian Constitution i.e. 26.01.1950.